-The Educational Services Department will be restructured for the 2022-2023 school year due to retirements.
-Actions 2.1 and 2.2 have been updated to reflect the change of position to Director of Student Services.
-Action 2.3 will be modified in the coming year.
-The district has concluded its cultural proficiency work with Dr. Trudy Arriaga, but will continue to focus on ensuring academic and social-emotional equity for students through a partnership with National Center for Urban School Transformation (NCUST).
-Action 2.10 has been modified to specify that the SEL survey will be administered to students in grades 5 and 7.
+- Actions 2.1 and 2.2 The Educational Services Department will be restructured for the 2022-2023 school year due to retirements.
+These actions have been updated to reflect the change of position to Director of Student Services. - Action 2.3 This action will be modified to include additional cultural proficiency professional development in the coming year. - Action 2.4 This is an additional cost for the coming year because we are starting a new three-year contract for professional development for classified staff. - Action 2.10 This action has been modified to specify that the SEL survey will also be administered to students in grades 5 and 7.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.